re-xyr/inkclip/webapp/README.md

 This application also supports some primitive image editing functions, such as scaling and cropping, rotation and mirroring, the adjustment of contrast and brightness, and a range of dithering algorithms available to use for converting images to black-and-white.

+## Building

+Run `npm run dev` under this directory in order to spin up a Vite development server, and run `npm run build` to bundle the application.

 ## Technical matters

 Write to Inkclip depends on the [WebHID API](https://developer.mozilla.org/en-US/docs/Web/API/WebHID_API) to send data to devices.
 As a consequence, it is only supported on Chromium-based browsers, which are the only browsers that support WebHID at this time.